dd32/td-gh-ex/README.txt

 License: MIT License
 http://fontawesome.io/license/

+* All Photos in the screenshot are from unsplash.com and licensed Creative Commons 0 (CC0)
+* All Photos in the Slider Demo are from unsplash.com and licensed Creative Commons 0 (CC0)
-* Photos in the screenshot are from unsplash.com and licensed Creative Commons 0 (CC0) Unsplash - Distributed under the terms of CC0 1.0 Universal License (Public Domain). https://unsplash.com/license
+* All Photos in the Albar Demo site are from unsplash.com and licensed Creative Commons 0 (CC0) Unsplash - Distributed under the terms of CC0 1.0 Universal License (Public Domain). https://unsplash.com/license